ivacf/ivanc/README.md

 * Now you're ready to run the dev server: `python manage.py runserver`

 #### Testing
-This Django project contains test for all endpoints.
+This Django project contains test for all the endpoints.
 You can run them with `python manage.py test`.
 Some endpoints call external APIs.
 In order to avoid flaky tests, these external interactions are mocked using [VCR.py](https://github.com/kevin1024/vcrpy).
 Note the first time you run them they will perform real HTTP interactions.
 Consecutive executions will reuse the first response and the tests will no longer call the external API.

 #### Deployment
 This app can be deployed as a Django application on Heroku or Dokku.
 The following **environment variables** are expected: